BestTimesToVisit.com Logo

 food

-Don't miss trying 'cuy' (guinea pig) if you're adventurous, a traditional Andean delicacy.
-For something more universally appealing, sample 'lomo saltado' (stir-fried beef) or 'aji de gallina' (creamy chicken stew).
-In Aguas Calientes, look for restaurants slightly off the main tourist drag for more authentic and better-value meals.
+Don't miss trying 'cuy' (guinea pig) if you're adventurous – it's a traditional Andean delicacy!
+For something more common, 'lomo saltado' (stir-fried beef with onions, tomatoes, and fries) is a delicious Peruvian staple.
+In Aguas Calientes, look for restaurants slightly off the main tourist drag for better value and more authentic flavors.

 safety